GustDevol/Quiz/README.md

 # Answers.html
         Showing answers of attempted questions.
 # AnswerKey.js
-        Displays lost of attempted questions and answers on Ansters page.
+        Displays list of attempted questions and answers on Ansters page.